Interest Rate Sensitivity Among Village Banking Clients in Mexico

 Results and policy lessons

-Impact of Lower Interest Rates on Loans: By the third year , areas that offered lower interest rates were bringing in significantly more first-time borrowers and more borrowers with both high and low education relative to regions under the high-rate scenario .
-Decreasing the interest rate did not generate detectable effects on delinquency (any lateness in repaying loans) or on severe delinquency (more than 90 days late in repaying loans).
+Impact of Lower Interest Rates on Loans: By the third year, areas that offered lower interest rates were bringing in significantly more first-time borrowers and more borrowers with both high and low education relative to regions under the high-rate scenario.
+Decreasing the interest rate did not generate detectable effects on delinquency (any lateness in repaying loans) or on severe delinquency (more than ninety days late in repaying loans).

-Impact of Lower Interest Rates on Amount Borrowed: Microfinance clients were extremely responsive to changes in the price of loans: outstanding loan balances increased by more than 10 percent due the 10 percent reduction in the interest rate .
+Impact of Lower Interest Rates on Amount Borrowed: Microfinance clients were extremely responsive to changes in the price of loans: outstanding loan balances increased by more than 10 percent due to the 10 percent reduction in the interest rate.
 This was true for both existing and new clients.
-The demand for these lower-interest rate loans continued to increase over the following two years.
+The demand for these lower-interest-rate loans continued to increase over the following two years.

 These findings suggest that MFIs may be able to lower rates to both attract and retain more clients, who in turn borrow greater amounts.
 This has implications for MFIs that are looking to improve their outreach.
 More research is necessary to determine if expanding access through lower interest rates can also be profitable.